 The precise mapping from ACA CCD pixel position to angle relative to the ACA boresight is done with the "ACA field distortion polynomial".
-This includes linear plate scale factors as well as non-linear temperature-dependent terms.
+This includes plate scale factors up to third order as well as temperature-dependent terms.
 In order to verify that no mechanical shift in the ACA had occurred during launch, a field distortion calibration was performed during the orbital activation and checkout phase.
 A mechanical shift would result in degraded celestial location accuracy, but the on-orbit calibration revealed no shift.

 The calibration was done by observing a dense field of stars with the spacecraft in normal pointing mode.
-Two reference stars were observed continuously, while sets of 4
+Two reference stars were observed continuously, while sets of 4 stars each were observed for 100 seconds.
+The calibration was completed after observing